Vocational Education work planning and performance review instruction

 5. Professional development (30 hours)

-In identifying staff development needs, consider (i) the Vocational and Teaching competency requirements (see Vocational Education teaching staff mandatory qualifications, competencies and supervision instruction); (ii) the individual’s career development plans; and (iii) emerging competency requirements to support teaching and learning improvements.
+In identifying staff development needs, consider (i) the Vocational and Teaching competency requirements (see VE teacher qualifications policy process); (ii) the individual’s career development plans; and (iii) emerging competency requirements to support teaching and learning improvements.
 In particular staff are encouraged to have the TAE40110 Certificate IV in Training and Assessment and a relevant AQF 5 level qualification which includes supervised teaching practice and studies in teaching methodology.

 In practice, staff development is a joint responsibility of the staff member and manager.
 RMIT’s Professional development policy supports the provision of development activities for staff.
 It also encourages staff to take identify their work-related development needs and raise these for discussion with their manager during workplanning meetings.
 The MBA provides a minimum of 30 hours for staff development for each full time teacher per annum.
 Additional staff development is subject to the manager’s approval and should be recorded and allocated from associated professional duties or in the teacher’s own time.